ogcincubator/developer-website-v3/README.md

 `npm start`

-Commit all your changes to the `master` branch.
-The gh-pages will be wiped each time and generated dynamically from a [GitHub action]()
+Commit all your changes to the `master` branch. **The `gh-pages` branch will be wiped each time, and generated dynamically from [GitHub actions](https://github.com/ogcincubator/developer-website-v3/actions/)**.
+Apart from copying the static build, the action will copy the `api` folder and pull remote repos that live under `developer.ogc.org`.
+If you need to add anything else, just edit the [workflow file](https://github.com/ogcincubator/developer-website-v3/blob/master/.github/workflows/main.yml) directly.

 ## Intellectual Property Rights